roverandrew/keepitclean/README.md

     <li>Invoke Disconnect Route Handler.</li>
     <li>Query for connection ID of user who has disconnected from the WebSocket, and delete their ID.
         Keeping track of IDs is not required, but is a good practice in case for example we would like to throttle any connections or have further control over who disconnects.
+Features built on top of the current implementation are likely to make use of it.
     </li>
 </ol>